Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

 Theorem \ref{th:frobpath} quantifies asymptotically the relative difference between the DAGAR model and the order free version.
 Figure \ref{fig:frob} plots the quantity on the right hand side of (\ref{eq:frobpath}) as a function of $\rho \in [0,1]$.
-We see that it is a monotonically increasing function of $\rho$ attaining a maximum of $\sqrt \frac 3{87} \approx 0.186$ when $\rho =1$.
-Hence, even in the worst case scenario the ordered model differs by less than $20\%$ in terms of Frobenius norm.
+We see that it is a monotonically increasing function of $\rho$.
 For small values of $\rho$ the difference is extremely small ($0.02$ for $\rho=0.25$) and even for moderate values of $\rho$ ($0.5 - 0.75$) the difference is around or less than $10\%$.

 Below we also provide the analogous result for the two-dimensional grid graph.